 The anthology is being edited by Doug Draa (of Startling Stories and Weirdbook) and published by Gavin Chappel (of Lovecraftiana: The Magazine of Eldritch Horror and Schlock! webzine).
 I am truly excited about being part of the first collaboration between these two cornerstones of today’s weird fiction scene.
 Hopefully more to come on this soon!

 Don’t forget to pick up Strangely Funny VIII!

 Do you like to laugh and scream and maybe even barf all at the same time?
 Then don’t forget to pick up the Strangely Funny VIII anthology which dropped last week and contains my weird cosmic body-horror comedy “Parts.”
 As I have said elsewhere, while the story does not really resemble Gogol’s “The Nose,” it does, like that Gogol classic, have a missing nose in it.
 Does that ever-so-slight spoiler pique your curiosity?
 Well things just get crazier from there.

 So grab a copy in print or Kindle through that there link or — and I encourage you to do this — ask about it at any mom-and-pop bookstore where weirder books are sold and get hooked up through them.

 Get on my email list and follow me on Facebook!

-Whether you made it here because you dug one of my stories or showed up completely by accident, I encourage you to follow me on Facebook and also to sign up for my email list over there on the side of the screen — the latter especially.
+Whether you made it here because you dug one of my stories or showed up completely by accident, I encourage you to follow me on Facebook and also to sign up for my email list over there on the side of the screen.
 I want to be able to keep everyone hip to my latest authorial shenanigans even if social media collapses and we are left dependent on Stone Age technology like email to remain in contact.

 Time to get back to the shit, hope everyone is staying as safe and sane as possible.
 Take care!